Resolvent Compositions for Positive Linear Operators: Introduction

-The goal of this paper is to investigate the operations \eqref{e:rescomp} and \eqref{e:rescoco} when $B\in\mathscr{S}(\GG)$.
-We examine their relationship with the parallel composition and the composite operation $L^*\circ B\circ L$, and establish new properties, including L\"{o}wner partial order relations and the asymptotic behavior of the resolvent compositions as $\gamma$ varies.
-The nonexpansiveness of the resolvent compositions with respect to the Thompson metric is also established.
-In addition, we introduce a new geometric interpolation between the operators $L^*\pushfwd B$ and $L^*\circ B\circ L$, and derive partial order relations among the different types of composite operations.
-Finally, we study nonlinear equations involving resolvent compositions and geometric means.
+The aim of this paper is to investigate the operations \eqref{e:rescomp} and \eqref{e:rescoco} when $B\in\EuScript{S}(\GG)$.
+We establish several new properties, including L\"{o}wner partial order relations, concavity, nonexpansiveness, and asymptotic behavior.
+This specific setting leads to new results that, in particular, generalize the corresponding asymptotic properties in \cite{Svva25}, as well as those of the proximal average established in \cite{Baus10,Kim11,Kum15}.